Ukrainian-Australian Association NT

 Categories:

 We built this for people we care about — the Ukrainian community in Darwin.
-A zero-maintenance Next.js site with Square payments for memberships and donations, plus a Telegram support bot backed by an n8n automation workflow.
-Real features, zero hosting cost, zero operational burden.
+A zero-maintenance Next.js site with Square payments, memberships, donations, and a bilingual AI support bot for website and Telegram.
+It proves that useful AI automation can run on modest free-tier infrastructure when the workflow, fallbacks, and content context are designed properly.

 Some projects aren't client work.
 They're things you build because they matter.